Home » Engineering » mechanical engineering » Different types of Materials used in mechanical engineering and their properties

 14. Stress Rupture Strength-is the nominal stress at fracture in a tension test at constant load and constant temperature.

-15. Mechanical properties are of foremost important in selecting materials for structural machine components.
-The properties needed for serviceability are listed in Figure 1
+15. Mechanical properties play a crucial role in selecting materials for structural machine components.
+Figure 1 lists the properties required for serviceability.

 Figure 1